barrycarter/bcapps/README-projects.txt

 Showcase: http://pbs3.referata.com/wiki/Main_Page

-Description: create a semantic wiki from a single (or few) pages of data
+Description: create a semantic wiki from a single (or few) pages of data and/or locally create a regular wiki like thing from a single page with all the meta work being done client-side (so result is simple HTML on other side?)

 =====================================================================